jcoglan/wake/README.md

 # wake

 A build tool for web stuff.
+Some things it does:

-Mostly it concats, minifies and source-maps JavaScript according to a JSON config file.
+* concats and minifies CSS and JavaScript
+* creates files with a content hash in the filename
+* inlines local stylesheets referenced by `@import` statements
+* rewrites `url()` references in CSS so that generated code just works
+* generates JS source maps with correct relative path references

 ## Installation